idanmel/hahimur/README.md

 - Stage points
   - very similar to the match predictions ✅
+  - Show Matches ✅
+  - Show Group Table

 - Match stats ✅
-  - Results: Bullseye, Hit, Wrong, Didn't play
+  - Results: Bullseye, Hit, Wrong, Didn't play ✅
-  - If match didn't start yet, let's not do it.
+  - If match didn't start yet, let's not do it. ✅